 On October 27, 2020, we entered into the collaboration agreement with Sobi, concerning the development and commercialization of pegcetacoplan and specified other structurally and functionally similar compstatin analogues or derivatives for use systemically or for local non-ophthalmological administration, collectively referred to as the licensed products.
 See "Business-Collaboration and License Agreement with Sobi" for a description of the key terms of our collaboration agreement with Sobi.
 We granted Sobi an exclusive (subject to certain rights retained by us), sublicensable license of certain patent rights and know-how to develop and commercialize licensed products in all countries outside of the United States.
 We retained the right to commercialize licensed products in the United States, and, subject to specified limitations, to develop licensed products worldwide for commercialization in the United States.
 Under the agreement, Sobi made an upfront payment of \$250.0 million in November 2020, and agreed to pay up to an aggregate of \$915.0 million upon the achievement of specified one-time regulatory and commercial milestone events, including a \$50.0 million milestone which would be payable following the first regulatory and reimbursement approval of systemic pegcetacoplan in any major European country, and to reimburse us for up to \$80.0 million in development costs.
-In January 2021 we received a \$25.0 million development reimbursement payment from Sobi and in January 2022 we received a \$20.0 million development reimbursement payment reimbursement payment two years, subject to certain conditions.
+In January 2021 we received a \$25.0 million development reimbursement payment from Sobi, in January 2022 we received a \$20.0 million development reimbursement payment, and in January 2023 we received a \$20 million development reimbursement payment.
+We expect to receive the remaining balance in 2024, subject to certain conditions.

 European Commission approval of systemic pegcetacoplan for the treatment of PNH was received in December 2021.
-If systemic pegcetacoplan receives reimbursement approval in any major European country, Sobi will be required to make a milestone payment of \$50.0 million to us.
-We considered the reimbursement approval to be probable at December 31, 2021, and have recorded revenue for the milestone payment of \$50.0 million.
-We expect to fully achieve the milestone and receive payment from Sobi in the first half of 2022.
+In March 2022, we earned a \$50.0 million payment from Sobi related to the first regulatory and reimbursement milestone in Europe.
+We considered the reimbursement approval to be probable at December 31, 2021, and recorded revenue at that time.
+We received the \$50.0 million payment in April 2022.
 We are also entitled to receive tiered, double-digit royalties (ranging from high teens to high twenties) on sales of licensed products outside of the United States, subject to customary deductions and third-party payment obligations, until the latest to occur of: (i) expiration of the last-to-expire of specified licensed patent rights; (ii) expiration of regulatory exclusivity; and (iii) ten (10) years after the first commercial sale of the applicable licensed product, in each case on a licensed product-by-licensed product and country-by-country basis.
-We remain responsible for our license fee obligations (including royalty obligations) to the University of Pennsylvania and for our payment obligations to SFJ Pharmaceuticals.
+We remain responsible for our license fee obligations (including royalty obligations) to the University of Pennsylvania, or Penn, and for our payment obligations to SFJ.